evildmp/conference-handbook/handbook/timeline.rst

 Success?
 --------

-If it's successful, be prepared for twelve months of extremely hard work.
+Congratulations, be prepared for twelve months of extremely hard work.

 As soon as your proposal is accepted, contact the venues and hotels you previously spoke to and start firming up your plans.
 Scrutinise the calendars very carefully.